jdpieck/Mechatronics-Final-Project/docs/main.typ

 Based on the frequency determined in the clock setup, the system runs through the entire system, activating different modules based on user inputs and state information.

+Encoder signals are measured using a timer-based interrupt, which then is based on the mode is determines the next instance of motor control.

 // The

 = Project Circuit
 The following circuit diagram seen in @circuit was provided to us in the project documentation.
 The hardware setup can be seen in @hardware.
 #fig("PadlockCircuit.png") <circuit>

+= Hardware Setup <hardware>
+Below is the completed hardware setup.
+#fig("wiring.jpg")

 // #set page(columns: 2)
 = Human-Machine Interface <hmi>